Florist, artist and revolutionary, Joost Bakker presses pause on his renowned eco-activism to talk about his first love, native flowers.

 With good soil and plant-matter always on Bakker’s brain, by the 2000’s he began combining floral-artistry with investigations in environmental activism and eco-entrepreneurialism.
 His first Greenhouse by Joost ‘living’ restaurant project popped-up in 2008 in Melbourne’s Federation Square with iterations in Sydney and Perth following.
 In 2012 he opened Australia’s first zero-free restaurant, Silo, later morphing it into Brothl, a broth-kitchen, with a closed-loop composting system.

-Despite his frustrations around those lost projects, Bakker continues to concentrate on his floristry, even more in love with Australian natives than when he first discovered them as a nine-year-old boy.
+Despite his frustrations around those lost projects and his ongoing quest to bring living greener into the mainstream, Bakker still finds refuge in his floristry, even more in love with Australian natives than when he first discovered them as a nine-year-old boy.
 He now grows native varieties such as various wattles and eucalypts amongst on his property, adding to his collection each year.

 It was a nursery-man John Slijkerman who educated the young Bakker on Australian flora.
 “He saw something like a Wattle or Bottlebrush, and he would explain to me why they look and smell like they do, and how they’re pollinated, Everyone needs someone like that in their life to spark their enthusiasm.”